GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 2. Check “Create new field"
 3. `Output field name`: Name the new column “pop_sum_weighted”
 4. `Result field type`: Decimal
-5. Add the code block from Input into the "Expression" field Click `ok`
+5. Add the code block from Input into the `Expression` field Click `ok`
 ``````{list-table}
 :header-rows: 1